Lithuanian solar company to power Odesa institutions through new project in Ukraine

 Solar power plants installed in the future will produce approximately 1,062,931kWh per year.
 This will provide more than 76% the electricity that is currently consumed by institutions.

-In September, Lithuania’s Minister of Defense Laurynas Kasciunas announced that the country would provide an additional 40-50 millions euros ($44-55 million) in assistance to Ukraine in this year.
-This new package will bring Lithuania’s military aid to Ukraine to over 200 millions euros ($220 million) by 2024, with 153 millions euros ($168 million) already provided in this year.
+In September, Lithuania’s Minister of Defense Laurynas Kasciunas announced that the country would provide an additional 40-50 millions euros ($44-55 million) in military assistance to Ukraine in this year.
+This new package will bring Lithuania’s to Ukraine to over 200 millions euros ($220 million) by 2024, with 153 millions euros ($168 million) already provided in this year.

 Please read:

-Ukraine and Slovakia agree to create an East
+Ukraine and Slovakia agree to create an East energy hub

 * USAID pledges $825 million for Ukraine’s Energy System